Best practices

 # Using cURL with the -H option for the Authorization header

-# Storing credentials in a variable and using it in the cURL command
+# Storing credentials in an environment variable and using it in the cURL command

 # Encode credentials to base64 manually and use in header